yuno-payments/yuno-docs/docs/Docs Restructure/detailed-docs-structure-options.md

 ---
-title: Detailed Docs Structure Options
+title: Docs Restructuring Options
 deprecated: false
 hidden: false
 metadata:
   robots: index
 ---
+# Docs Restructuring Options

 This document presents two improved menu structure options for the entire Yuno documentation.
 Both options use only existing content and aim to create a more intuitive user experience based on proven patterns from leading payment platforms.

 > ℹ️ Note:
 >
-> This is the detailed version with complete Level 2 and Level 3 structure breakdown.
-For a high-level overview, see the [Basic Version](basic-docs-structure-options).
+> This document provides complete Level 2 and Level 3 structure breakdown for both proposed options.

 ## Research approach